arepaFlipper/price_scraper/README.md

 so the fetch data is not a typical object, It contains some more complex properties which is causing this error.

+## (2:43:00) Use the in-line style properties
+I use an alternative to the `tailwindcss` BUG when declaring a dynamic string for the `className` parameters.

 # Contributing

 We welcome contributions from the community!
 If you have any ideas for improvements, bug reports, or new features, please open an issue or submit a pull request.